Project Title

 🔹 1.
 Embedded Software (Helmet & Bike)

-- Threshold-based detection
+- Threshold-based event detection

-- Priority-based alerts:
+- Priority-based alert handling

 🔹 2.
 Mobile Application

-- Ride analytics UI
+- Ride analytics and statistics

 🔹 3.
 Data Flow Design